mrash/afl-cov/README.md

 1. Suppose there are a set of wrapper scripts around `afl-fuzz` to run fuzzing cycles against various aspects of a project.
 By building a set of corresponding `afl-cov` wrappers, and then using the `--disable-coverage-init` option on all but the first of these wrappers, it is possible to generate code coverage results across the entire set of `afl-fuzz` fuzzing runs.
-(By default, `afl-cov` resets gcov counters to zero at start time, but the `--disable-coverage-init` stops this behavior.)
+(By default, `afl-cov` resets gcov counters to zero at start time, but the `--disable-coverage-init` argument stops this behavior.)
 The end result is a global picture of code coverage across all invocations of `afl-fuzz`.

 2. Specific functions can be searched for in the code coverage results, and `afl-cov` will return the first `afl-fuzz` test case where a given function is